The Worst LinkedIn Advice I’ve Ever Seen!

 “You’ll receive up to 5 offers from professionals ready to help.
 Each offer will include a personalized message, price quote, and access to the pro’s LinkedIn profile.”

 The LAST thing you want to do as a provider of premium services is to be part of a scheme (scam?) like this!
-Without actually having a dialog with potential clients to engage with them and establish the true value of what you do, there’s no way to give them an accurate price quote because there’s no way you can know exactly how you can best help them!
+Without having a dialog with potential clients to engage with them and establish the true value of what you do, there’s no way to give them an accurate price quote because there’s no way you can know exactly how you can best help them!

 3. Hire with confidence